 Thorough research is crucial when deciding where to stay in Budapest.
-While most neighborhoods in the capital of Hungary are safe for tourists, there are some shady areas you should stay away from so you don’t ruin your trip.
-If you don’t know where to start, we’ve highlighted some of the best neighborhoods in the city and a few places you might want to avoid.
+Most neighborhoods in the capital of Hungary are safe for tourists, if you don’t know where to start, we’ve highlighted some of the best neighborhoods in the city.

 District I Várkerület

 Also known as the Castle District, Várkerület should be your go-to destination if you want to see many of the city’s offerings and features while staying safe.
 It is located in Buda and well-connected to the Pest via public transport.
 It boasts medieval architecture, cobblestone streets, and scenic views.
 It’s also home to the prestigious Buda Castle, one of the city and the country’s remarkable symbols.